Rubin-unige/assignment1_rt/README.md

 }

 ```
-Depending on the direction of the overshoot, the turtle is moved back using a small velocity **(0.2 m/s or -0.2 m/s)**.
+In this function, if the turtle overshoots the boundary, the turtle is moved back using a small corrective velocity **(0.2 m/s or -0.2 m/s)**.
 After the turtle has moved back into the boundary, the `stopTurtle` function is called to stop its movement.

+***Note***

+These solutions should effectively handle the issue of the turtle overshooting the defined boundaries.
+However, more advanced solutions—such as smoother control algorithms or more reactive handling of movement commands—could be implemented for a more refined system.
+For the scope of this assignment, these implementations are sufficient.

 ## Summary